AndreasKacofegitis/Software-Articles/TeamMetrics2.md

 In addition, it's worth noting the importance of educating stakeholders on the appropriate use of these metrics.
 This educational effort should target the functions, departments, or groups that actively consume these metrics.
 Information radiators as metrics is the concept to pursue.
 This is in stark contrast to utilising them as punitive tools to admonish teams with.

+And lastly; many of these metrics aren't necessarily publishable on a dashboard as are, say, Key Services metrics.
+The Communication metrics, for example, aren't well suited to publication.
+The Project burndown, however, is something that should be posted to the team and wider.
+Consider your approach carefully through the lens of incentivasation - beware what you incentivise as you may just get what you're asking for.

 Some useful Team metrics include:

 ## Ready Work: The beginning of the funnel